schoinh/munchprep-web/Design-Docs.md

-# Project Proposal
+# Project Proposal - MunchPrep

-## Project Name: MunchPrep

 ### Project’s Purpose or Goal
-* MVP: Allow user to make a grocery list, categorized by store section
+* MVP: Allow user to make a grocery list, categorized by store section, and allow user to create a meal plan for the week (Web app)
-* Beyond MVP: Also allow user to create a meal plan for the week
+* Beyond MVP: Create a React Native version of the app; allow user to customize settings

 ### MVP Features
+* CRUD functionality for meal plan and shopping list
-* Deployed relational database + Web API
+* Deployed relational database and user authentication via Firebase
 * Mobile-friendly UI

 ### Technologies Used for MVP
-* C# Web API
-* Azure or AWS
+* Firebase
 * React
-* MySQL, or another SQL management system more compatible with Azure
-* EF Core or Dapper
+* Redux

 ### Extra Features (Beyond MVP)
-* User authentication
 * Native mobile app
-* Weekly meal planning feature
 * Custom categories
+* Custom starting day of week for meal plan

 ### Technologies Used for Extra Feaures
-* User authentication tool (e.g., Auth0)
 * React Native

 # Web App Mock-Ups